realfaiq/100-Days-of-Python/README.md

 Day-33: Revised all the concepts learned over the week and practiced linear and multiple linear regression on cars dataset. <br />
 Day-34: Revised and practiced Logistic Regression algorithm in Python and also started to learn SVM. <br />
 Day-35: Learned and practiced SVM both hard and soft with kernel trick. <br />
+Day-36: Started to implement ML Algorithms on datasets.
+Applied KNN on car evaluation dataset from kaggle. <br />